jvmoraiscb/jvmoraiscb/README.md

     <br />
     <p>
-      I'm still not an expert in any language/technology, but I'm eager to learn and master (with the necessary time) any new challenge that is proposed.
+      I'm still not an expert in any language/technology, but I'm eager to learn and master (with the necessary time) any new challenge that may be proposed.
       <br /><br />
-      If you're interested and want to get in touch with me, or even just take a look at my portfolio, visit <a href="#">jvmoraiscb.com</a> (under construction) <br /><br />
+      If you're interested and would like to get in touch with me, or even just take a look at my portfolio, visit <a href="#">jvmoraiscb.com</a> (under construction) <br /><br />
       Or find me on some other social network